Arro/airtable-json/README.md

 ## Motivation

-This lab exists to serve people with the following situation:
+This library exists to serve people with the following situation:

 - You've got data in an Airtable base
 - You want that data in your JavaScript code